Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/272_Closest_Binary_Search_Tree_Value_II.md

 ### Solution one

-Maintain a k-size min-heap.
+Maintain a k-size max-heap.
 The heap stores <diff(val, target), val> pairs.
 We traversal the whole tree, and add each node to this heap, eventually we will get result from this heap.

 Time complexity is O(klogn), worst case when k==n it is O(nlogn).